Upwind summation by parts finite difference methods for large scale elastic wave simulations in 3D complex geometries: Introduction

 \section{Introduction}

-High fidelity numerical simulations of seismic (elastic) waves are important in many applications such as earthquake engineering, natural minerals and energy resources exploration, as well in strong-ground motion analysis and underground fluid injection monitoring.
-Seismic waves emanating from geophysical events can propagate over hundreds to thousands of kilometres interacting with geological structure and complicated free-surface topography.
+High fidelity numerical simulations of seismic (elastic) waves are prevalent in many applications such as earthquake engineering, natural minerals and energy resources exploration, strong-ground motion analysis, and underground fluid injection monitoring.
+Seismic waves emanating from geophysical events can propagate hundreds to thousands of kilometres interacting with geological structure and complicated free-surface topography.
 Exploration seismology and natural earthquake hazard mitigation increasingly rely on multi-scale and high frequency (0--20 Hz) simulations.
-Surface and interface waves \cite{Rayleigh1885} are often the largest amplitude waves modes, and probably the most important wave modes in the medium.
-Therefore, accurate and efficient numerical simulation of seismic surface and interface waves, and scattering of high-frequency wave modes by complex non-planar free-surface topography are critical for assessing and quantifying seismic risks and hazards ~\cite{Graves_etal2011}.
+Often, surface and interface waves \cite{Rayleigh1885} are the largest amplitude wave modes and are arguably the most important wave modes in the medium.
+Therefore accurate and efficient numerical simulation of seismic surface and interface waves, and scattering of high-frequency wave modes by complex non-planar free-surface topography, are critical for assessing and quantifying seismic risks and hazards ~\cite{Graves_etal2011}.

-In this study, we derive high order accurate and efficient numerical methods for large scale numerical simulations of seismic waves in complex geometries.
-We consider the elastic wave equation in first order form, where the unknowns are the particle velocity and stress fields.
-The main classes of numerical methods for the solution of time-dependent PDEs are spectral method, finite element (FE) method, finite difference (FD) method, finite volume (FV) method and the discontinuous Galerkin (DG) finite element method.
+In this study, we derive efficient high order accurate numerical methods for large scale numerical simulations of seismic waves in complex geometries.
+We consider the elastic wave equation in the first-order form, where the unknowns are the particle velocity vector and stress fields.
+The main classes of numerical methods for the solution of time-dependent PDEs are the spectral method, finite element (FE) method, finite difference (FD) method, finite volume (FV) method and the discontinuous Galerkin (DG) finite element method.
 They all have different strengths and weaknesses.
 Computational efficiency has continued to make the use of FD methods on structured grids attractive.
 However, the presence of boundary conditions and complex non-planar free-surface topography make the design of stable and accurate FD methods challenging.
 For computational seismology, staggered grids FD methods on Cartesian meshes are the industry standard because they are efficient and have optimal numerical dispersion properties.
 However, the design of high order accurate and stable staggered FD methods for the elastic wave equation in complex geometries is a challenge.
 Although some progress is being made in this direction \cite{OssianAnders2020}.